5.5. FTP/FTPS Usage¶

 In the Local Manager FTPS services configuration, set to Enable SSL certificate-based authentication.

 This option is enabled by default, so you should already have this option set.

-FTPS clients who want to authenticate using username and SSL certificate will have to send an SSL certificate signed by one of the allowed Certificate Authorities (CA) as configured by the ssl_certificate_authority configuration option.
+FTPS clients who want to authenticate using username and SSL certificate will have to send an SSL certificate signed by an allowed Certificate Authority (CA), as configured by the ssl_certificate_authority configuration option.
 The SSL certificate presented by the client should have the value of the Common Name (CN) field match the authenticated username.

 Each account should have allow_certificate_authentication = yes (Allow SSL certificates` in Local Manager) or enabled by group inheritance.

 Based on the following account configuration, SSL certificate authentication